absinthe-graphql/absinthe/guides/dataloader.md

 ## Usage

 The core concept of dataloader is a data source which is just a struct that encodes a way of retrieving data.
-More info in the (Sources)[#sources] section.
+More info in the [Sources](#sources) section.

 ### Schema